chlai-95/GP/README.md

 > `go mod download`

 2. Run command to build go package
-> `go build -o build/serve` // notes that *build/serve* can be renamed to something else, or remove `-o build/serve` to let go handle by default
+> `go build -o build/serve` // notes that *build/serve* can be rename to something else, or remove `-o build/serve` to let Go handle by default

 3. Serve up the package
 > `./build/serve` // just run `./` following by the build output name will do